Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Rescue Squad

-Legendary Captain
+Legendary Captain Violetcaptain

-Piper and toad friends
+Piper and Toad friends

-Toads with title names (Color Splash and Origami King): 'Lighthouse Keeper' is a purple toad with sunglasses and owns the lighthouse on LIghthouse Island.
-Oh and he's radical.
-The 'Sunset Express conductor' wears a dirty work uniform which is somewhat distinguishing.
-The 'Tangerino Grill Chef' is a yellow toad with a chef had added to his toad hat.
-In Origami King his exact sprite it seems is reused and called 'Chef Kinopio'.
+Yellow Toads (Color Splash, Origami King): The 'Tangerino Grill Chef' is a yellow Toad with a chef had added to his Toad hat.
+In Origami King his exact sprite is reused and called 'Chef Kinopio'.
 'Toadmaster General' may seem to be a Parakarry replacement in Color Splash but actually he is the one stuffed into the mail and shipped off.
-Brutal.
 He's okay later of course.
-'Card Connoisseur Toad' is purple and has again those thick glasses.
-He is proper speaking.
-'Deep Cuts Toad' is purple and doesn't show his face.
-'Guide Toad' is a green toad that does just that.
-He carries a matching green flag and book.
-'Green Energy Plant researcher' is another ostensibly brainy green toad.

 Rock Paper Wizard